MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tax-engine.md

 #### Formulas

-Once the measures, (computation building blocks for tax calculation) have been defined these can be used to author the tax calculation formulae.
-The formulae can be authored in two notations:
+Once the measures have been defined, you can use them to write the tax calculation formula.
+You can write the formula in two notations:

-+	Simple Assignment Notation: for normal scenarios.
+-	Simple Assignment Notation: for normal scenarios.

-+	Advanced Linear Equations: specifically, for price inclusive tax calculation scenarios, like M.R.P.
+-	Advanced Linear Equations: specifically, for price inclusive tax calculation scenarios, like M.R.P.

 Additionally, formulas may need to be used conditionally in which case the user should add appropriate business conditions.

-### Key Model Attributes that should be assigned for Calculation
+#### Key Model Attributes that should be assigned for Calculation

-The following table lists reserved keywords for attributes.
-When you create a new taxable document model,

-ensure that the model’s attributes are defined as specified in the following table.
+The following table lists keywords that are reserved for attributes.
+When you create a new taxable document model, ensure that the model’s attributes are defined as specified in the following table.

 | Attribute Name               | Data Type |
 |------------------------------|-----------|
 | Base Amount                  | Real      |
 | Price includes tax           | Real      |
 | Tax amount included in price | Real      |
 | Line tax amount              | Real      |

 These attributes are available in the Taxable Document (India) model provided by Microsoft.

-+ Base Amount: This attribute is an output attribute, and it is used as base amount for tax calculation.
+- Base Amount: This attribute is an output attribute, and it is used as base amount for tax calculation.

-+ Price includes tax: This attribute is more like a flag which tell the engine that the tax amount is included in the line amount.
+- Price includes tax: This attribute is more like a flag which tell the engine that the tax amount is included in the line amount.

-+ Tax amount included in price: The tax amount that should be considered as included in price as per the business practice or statutory laws.
+- Tax amount included in price: The tax amount that should be considered as included in price as per the business practice or statutory laws.
 The engine uses this value to determine the invoice line amount and the amount that should be considered during accounting.

-+ Line tax amount: The tax amount computed for the line.
+- Line tax amount: The tax amount computed for the line.
 This value would remain the same across the price exclusive and price inclusive scenarios.
 Withholding tax amounts should not be considered while initializing this attribute, normally.

 These should be initialized and used in the below manner in the tax document configuration:

-#### Price Inclusive Scenario:
+##### Price inclusive scenario:

 EXAMPLE:

-`'Base Amount' = 'Assessable Value' - CGST.'Tax Amount' - 'SGST'.'Tax Amount' - 'IGST'.'Tax Amount' - CESS.'Tax Amount' - CGST_TDS.'Tax Amount' - SGST_TDS.'Tax Amount' - IGST_TDS.'Tax Amount' - CESS_TDS.'Tax Amount'
+>'Base Amount' = 'Assessable Value' - CGST.'Tax Amount' - 'SGST'.'Tax Amount' - 'IGST'.'Tax Amount' - CESS.'Tax Amount' - CGST_TDS.'Tax Amount' - SGST_TDS.'Tax Amount' - IGST_TDS.'Tax Amount' - CESS_TDS.'Tax Amount'

-'Price includes tax' = 1.0

-'Line tax amount' = CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'

-'Tax amount included in price' = CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'`

-#### Price Exclusive Scenario:

->`'Base Amount'='Assessable Value'
 >
+>'Price includes tax' = 1.0
+>
+>'Line tax amount' = CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'
+>
+>'Tax amount included in price' = CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'

+##### Price exclusive scenario:

+>'Base Amount'='Assessable Value'
+>
 >'Price includes tax' = 0.0
 >
->'Line tax amount'=CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount'+BCD.'Tax Amount' + 'ECESS C'.'Tax Amount' + 'SHECESS >C'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'`
+>'Line tax amount'=CGST.'Tax Amount' + 'SGST'.'Tax Amount' + 'IGST'.'Tax Amount'+BCD.'Tax Amount' + 'ECESS C'.'Tax Amount' + 'SHECESS C'.'Tax Amount' + 'CESS'.'Tax Amount' + CGST_TDS.'Tax Amount' + SGST_TDS.'Tax Amount' + IGST_TDS.'Tax Amount' + CESS_TDS.'Tax Amount'

 The ‘Tax amount included in price’ is initialized to zero implicitly by the engine for the price exclusive scenario and therefore the equation need not be written explicitly.

-### Tax Accounting
+### Tax accounting

-#### Tax Accounting Provider
+#### Tax accounting provider

 It is the sub-ledger which will be impacted for the tax accounting scenario.
 For example, in the purchase flow if tax must be paid to the vendor as part of the vendor invoice the tax accounting provider will be Party/Vendor.
 This list will depend on the underlying ERP system.
 From an AX perspective, these are the providers which are currently supported: